Pharaohleft/mushroom-regression/README.md

 This project predicts whether a mushroom is edible or poisonous using logistic regression in R. It includes data cleaning, visualization, model building, and performance evaluation.

 ## Files
-- `mushroom.csv`: UCI mushroom dataset
+- `mushroom.csv`: UCI mushroom dataset from kaggle
 - `mushroom_regression.Rmd`: R Markdown with full analysis

 ## Tools Used